Comparison of the purchase costs of different heating systems in Germany – Three heating systems are future-proof and efficient – Image: Xpert.Digital

 🌍 Heating with hydrogen

-🌟 Benefits of hydrogen
+🌟 Advantages of hydrogen

-🔧 Hydrogen heaters in detail
+🔧 Hydrogen heating systems in detail

-🚀 Challenges and perspectives
+🚀 Challenges and Perspectives

 🔌 Infrared heating in combination with photovoltaics